top of page

 Research

-My research is at the intersection of comparative and international political economy with a substantive focus on market regulation.
-Broadly speaking, I am interested in the regulatory role of the state within capitalism: how and why state regulatory regimes developed historically; how state institutions have shaped the development of market economies; and how domestic regulatory regimes have evolved in response to convergence pressures stemming from globalization.
+My research is in comparative politics with a substantive focus on market regulation and a regional focus on Europe and North America.
+I am interested in the regulatory role of the state within capitalism: how and why regulatory regimes develop historically; how state institutions shape the organization of market economies; and how domestic regulatory systems evolve in response to globalization and pressures toward convergence.

-Empirically, much of my work focuses on the political economy of competition law: how and why the rules governing market competition developed differently across political systems; the partially autonomous role of courts in structuring the development of competition regimes; the global diffusion of competition law; and the political and economic factors that shape the transnational and extraterritorial enforcement of competition rules.
+Empirically, much of my work focuses on the political economy of competition law, including the relationship between competition law and varieties of capitalism; the role of courts in shaping enforcement regimes; the global diffusion of competition law; and the political and economic dynamics of transnational and extraterritorial enforcement.
+More recently, I have expanded this research agenda to include industrial policy, with a particular focus on the politics of state aid.

 1. The Political Economy of Competition Law